Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Funding

 \section{Funding}

-The work of MF, SW, NH, HB, and NB has been funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 499552394 – SFB 1597.
-The work of MW, ChG, MB, JK, and HB was partially funded by the Federal Ministry of Education and Research (BMBF) – CALM-QE project, under grant numbers 01ZZ2318B, 01ZZ2318L, and 01ZZ2318I.
+The work of MF, SW, HBa, HBi, and NB has been funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 499552394 – SFB 1597.
+The work of MW, ChG, MB, JK, and HBi was partially funded by the Federal Ministry of Education and Research (BMBF) – CALM-QE project, under grant numbers 01ZZ2318B, 01ZZ2318L, and 01ZZ2318I.